 - Better data for marketing purposes

 - More meaningful information for management reports

-Migrating data properly the first time can cost slightly more in the short run, but helps to provide a higher overall return on investment (ROI) for a CRM implementation project.
+Migrating data correctly the first time can cost slightly more in the short run but helps to provide a higher overall return on investment (ROI) for a CRM implementation project.